devsticks/wrist-zapper/README.md

 # wrist-zapper
-Code for an IMU-based wearable wrist extension angle estimator.
+A portable wrist pose controlled electrocutaneous stimulator.
 Part of an undergraduate thesis.

 Readme to follow shortly...